 Male: light brown or gray with light bands across the back, hourglass shape is usually present but indistinct and more orangish or yellow, about half the size of the female with longer legs in relation to abdomen.

 Avoid black widows through exclusion.
 Do whatever you can to keep black widows from getting into your home in the first place.
 Walk around the outside of your house with a caulking gun and a tube of sealant.
 Fill any little holes that you might see around wires, cables, faucets, outlets, etc. Fill cracks in the foundation.
-Look at your window screens and patch any holes.
+Look at your window screens and patch any holes (you can get Screen Repair patches at Amazon).
 Apply weather stripping to all windows and doors.
 If you don’t have them already, install door sweeps.
 These spiders are pretty small and can get through openings that you might think aren’t worth messing with.

 Indoor black widow control measures.
 Don’t leave things lying around.
 Pick up clothes, blankets, magazines, newspapers, and anything else that a black widow might be able to use for a hiding place.
 Move your bed a few inches away from the wall and don’t allow any bedding to hang on the floor.
 Rearrange furniture on a regular basis so you can find any widows that might have set up shop.
 Don’t store firewood indoors.
 Black widows like moisture, so set up a few dehumidifiers.
 If you find other spiders (with the exception of brown recluse spiders) leave them alone.
 Not only will some spiders eat black widows, they also add competition for other bugs so the widows don’t eat quite as well.